TeamStacks/hw4/README.md

 	wire3.html - My [Gold, Silver, Platinum] page with details on owned gold coins wire4.html - Item page that looks at a specific gold coin wire5.html - New Item page for adding a new coin

+## Navigation

+1) If you are not logged in, you will not be able to see the other pages, as they will redirect you to index.html.

+2) Once you are logged in, unless you log out, you will automatically be redirected to wire2.html if you look at index.html.

+Inside wire2.html, and any other page for that matter, if you click the cog symbol in the top right, you will open your profile, from which you can log out, make changes to your profile, or link your Facebook.

+Clicking on the AG (silver) or PT (platinum) boxes on the side nav will navigate you to your inventory pages, which should dynamically serve you your current inventory (empty if you have not added any items).

 # Design